dwmuller/cl-clr/README.txt

   (|CurrentDomain| '|System.AppDomain|)
   (setf (|CurrentDomain| '|System.AppDomain|) new-domain)

+Nested type names are denoted using the same conventions that are used internally by the CLR, using a plus sign to separate the containing type from the nested type:

+  (let ((silly-object (new '|OuterType+InnerType+InnermostType|)))
+    ...)

 The reader makes it possible to reference the symbols fairly conveniently, and provides both incremental definition of symbols and type name resolution against a used namespace list.
 See that file for details.

 ----------------------------------------------------------------------------
 The alternative reader syntax.